EtzionR/Polynomial-Regression-Optimizer/README.md

 A regression model that find the optimal polynomial-degree for the input data

 ## Overview
-Polynomial regression is a tool that allows us to find a simple model that fits between our features and the data we want to predict.
-In contrast to the simple linear model, polynomial regression can predict complex and diverse functions, as can be seen in the following example:
+Polynomial regression is a statistical **machine learning** tool tool that allows us to find a simple model that fits between our features and the data we want to predict.
+In contrast to the simple linear model, polynomial regression can predict complex and diverse functions.
+This feature makes polynomial regression a useful tool in the field of Machine Learning.
+We can be seen example of fitting curve using Polynomial Regression:

 ![fit](https://github.com/EtzionR/Polynomial-Regression-Optimizer/blob/main/pictures/fitting.png)